 Patients know best

-This quote from Matthew Gould, CEO of NHSX (a joint unit between the Department for Health and Social Care, NHS England, and NHS Improvement) echoes the basic principle in this piece:
+This quote from Matthew Gould, National Director for Digital Transformation in NHS England echoes the basic principle in this piece:

 “The whole point of improving technology in the NHS and social care is to make life better for the people who use these systems.
 So it has to make sense to involve them in the design of digital services.
 Because no one knows how people will respond to an appointment booking service, or a diabetes management tool, or a care plan better than they do themselves.”